webplatform/docs-wpd/Creating_API_pages/index.md

 If the '''direction''' page had as its URL, '''apis/indexeddb/objects/IDBCursor/properties/direction''' the developer would know at a glance to which object this property belongs.

+==Template and form fixes needed==

+To fill out the '''apis''' for better usability, we'll need to make some minor modifications to the templates and forms that comprise the pages.
+These are cited as TODOs in the following sections, where the methodology for creating API pages is provided as solution to the problems cited here.

 ==Dublicate names in conflict==

 Consider the following two pages.
 They both describe different properties of the same name for different objects.